 - 1. Terminate tenancy and demand payment of restitution in full. - 2.
-Terminate assistance and execute an administrative repayment agreement in accordance with the LACDA's Repayment Policy. - 3.
-Terminate assistance and/or pursue restitution through civil litigation. - 4.
+Terminate assistance and execute an administrative repayment agreement in accordance with the LACDA's Repayment Policy.

+- 3. Terminate assistance and/or pursue restitution through civil litigation. - 4.
 Terminate assistance and seek recovery through tax refunds and/or garnishment of wages or other forms of collection. - 5.
-Continue assistance at the correct level upon repayment of restitution in 30 days. - 6.
-Permit continued assistance at the correct level and execute an administrative repayment agreement in accordance with the LACDA's repayment policy.
+Continue assistance and issue the resident a Notice of Rent Adjustment with the correct tenant rent payment amount, and demand restitution due in 30-Days of notice. - 6.
+Permit continued assistance with the correct tenant rent amount and execute an administrative repayment agreement in accordance with the LACDA's repayment policy.